Isabella Macdonald Alden

 Isabella Macdonald Alden (nickname and pen name, Pansy; November 3, 1841 – August 5, 1930) was an American author.
-Her best known works were: Four Girls at Chautauqua, Chautauqua Girls at Home, Tip Lewis and his Lamp, Three People, Links in Rebecca's Life, Julia Reid, Ruth Erskine's Crosses, The King's Daughter, The Browning Boys, From Different Standpoints, Mrs. Harry Harper's Awakening, The Measure, and Spun from Fact.
+Her best known works were: Four Girls at Chautauqua, Chautauqua Girls at Home, Tip Lewis and his Lamp, Three People, Links in Rebecca's Life, Julia Ried, Ruth Erskine's Crosses, The King's Daughter, The Browning Boys, From Different Standpoints, Mrs. Harry Harper's Awakening, The Measure, and Spun from Fact.

-She also wrote the primary lesson department of the Westminster Teacher, edited the Presbyterian Primary Quarterly and the children's magazine Pansy, and wrote a serial story for the Herald and Presbyter of Cincinnati every winter.
+Alden also wrote the primary lesson department of the Westminster Teacher, edited the Presbyterian Primary Quarterly and the children's magazine Pansy, and wrote a serial story for the Herald and Presbyter of Cincinnati every winter.
 Alden was interested in Sunday school primary teaching, and had charge of more than a hundred children every Sunday for many years.
 She was interested in temperance also, and was involved in the Woman's Christian Temperance Union.
 Four of her books, Three People, The King's Daughter, One Commonplace Day, and Little Fishers and their Nets, were distinctively temperance books, while the principle of total abstinence was maintained in all her writings.

 Early life and education

 Isabella Macdonald was born in Rochester, New York to well-educated parents, Isaac and Myra Spafford Macdonald.
-Her father was a temperance man with pronounced convictions upon subjects regarding social reform, as well as an abolitionist, believing slavery to be a sin.
+Her father supported the temperance and abolitionist movements, believing slavery to be a sin.
 Her mother was devoted to everything that was "pure and of good report."

-The sixth of seven children, she was initially home-schooled by her father, who also gave her the nickname Pansy, because of an incident that occurred in her childhood.
+The sixth of seven children, Alden was initially home-schooled by her father, who also gave her the nickname Pansy, because of an incident that occurred in her childhood.
 Her mother had taken great pride in a bed of pansy blossoms.
-Macdonald, seeing the flowers, and thinking there was no one more deserving of them than her mother, pulled them and threw them into her mother's lap exclaiming, "I pulled every one for you."
+Macdonald, seeing the flowers, picked them and threw them into her mother's lap exclaiming, "I pulled every one for you."
 She could not understand her mother's look of distress.
 The father, seeing the disappointed look on the little girl's face, picked her up, seated her on his shoulder and said, "Never mind, baby, you shall always be my little pansy-blossom."

-She developed her writing skills early: as a child, she kept a daily journal which her father critiqued.
+Alden developed her writing skills early: as a child, she kept a daily journal which her father critiqued.
 The letters she wrote to absent family members formed a habit of expressing her thoughts which proved to be useful in her career.
-When she was ten years old she wrote the story of the clock entitle Our Old Clock.
-The father said the story must be printed in order to preserve it, and that she might sign her pet name "Pansy" to it.
+When she was ten years old, she wrote a story titled Our Old Clock.
+The father said the story must be printed in order to preserve it and that she might sign her pet name "Pansy" to it.
 The child was delighted to see something of her own writing in print.

-She was educated at Seneca Collegiate Institute, Ovid, New York, and Young Ladles' Institute, Auburn, New York.
+She was educated at Seneca Collegiate Institute, Ovid, New York and Young Ladies' Institute, Auburn, New York.